MauricioMilano/coder-api/README.md

 1. Fork and clone the repo.
 2. Create a feature branch.

-3. Add tests for new features (see `tests/` if available).
-4. Run `pnpm lint` before submitting a PR.
-5. Open a pull request with a clear description.
+3. Open a pull request with a clear description.